 - How to ensure effective delivery of appraisals in a remote environment when face to face interactions are not possible ?

 In order to address the above, I propose a new “GRACE” framework which provides some guidance to business leaders and managers.

 G – Gratitude.
 Make sure you leverage this time to express sincere gratitude to your employees for all their contribution during these tough times.
 Also, take this opportunity to express gratitude to their families who have provided adequate support on personal front.

 R – Response.
 One way to measure employee performance would be to look at how they have responded in this crisis.
 Some employees might have gone out of their way to support business continuity and this would be a good time to recognize those performers.

 A – Accountability.
 Another way to measure performance to give right performance appraisals would be look at how different employees rose up to the occasion and displayed a sense of ownership.
 How they displayed accountability at both personal and team level to maintain productivity.

 C – Community.
 Some employees would have led initiatives to help broader community and would have taken care of people beyond their own teams/office.
 This could be through company CSR activities or at a personal level.
 Either ways, this would be a good time to acknowledge and recognize such employees who thought beyond work.

 E - Empathy.
 This cannot be emphasized enough.
-Managers delivering performance reviews should be compassionate and empathetic with people, irrespective of the nature of the appraisals.
+Managers delivering performance appraisals should be compassionate and empathetic with people, irrespective of the nature of the performance appraisals.
 It has been tough times for all of us, so managers need to be “present” and mindful during the actual delivery, as well as be a good listener.

 While you apply this framework, few other things to be kept in mind :